 This means older windows and also single-pane windows tend to let more heat pass through them.
-With lower thermal insulation in your windows, more heat is entering your house during the summer and leaving in the winter, which makes your HVAC system work harder to maintain a consistent, comfortable temperature inside your home and often results in higher energy bills.
+With lower thermal insulation in your windows, more heat is entering your house during the summer and leaving in the winter.
+This makes your HVAC system work harder to maintain a consistent, comfortable temperature inside your home and often results in higher energy bills.

-Not only does this inhibit insulation and allow air leaks to occur, it also can cause cracks and damage to both the frames and the windows and doors themselves over time.
+Not only does this inhibit insulation and allow air leaks to occur, but it also can cause cracks and damage to both the frames and the windows and doors themselves over time.
 All of this often results in heating and cooling loss and higher energy bills.
 Replacement doors and windows can help to insulate your home better, reduce heating and cooling loss, and lower your energy bills.

 The siding on your home helps protect it from the elements and provides insulation.
 If your siding is damaged or outdated, your home’s insulation is compromised and could be costing you when it comes to energy loss.
-While other materials can dent, rot, or warp over time, vinyl siding is impervious to weathering and these effects.
+Signs of rot, cracks or gaps, and more are all signs your house needs new siding.

 A properly sealed and installed roof without any damage to it is imperative to providing good insulation and protection to your home.
 Any sealing issues or damage allows for increased airflow and energy loss, which can increase your energy bills.
 By replacing or repairing your roof, you help ensure your home is properly protected and insulated.

-By replacing outdated appliances with newer, energy efficient versions, you can save on your energy bills simply because your appliances now use less electricity, water, etc. than your old ones.
-As you start looking into upgrading or updating your appliances, keep an eye out for the ENERGY STAR product label to easily identify energy efficient options.
+By replacing outdated appliances with newer, energy-efficient versions, you can save on your energy bills simply because your appliances now use less electricity, water, etc. than your old ones.
+As you start looking into upgrading or updating your appliances, keep an eye out for the ENERGY STAR product label to easily identify energy-efficient options.

 For help with your next home improvement project, contact Zephyr Thomas.
 We’ve been helping homeowners with their home improvement needs in Lancaster County for over 60 years.
-Call us at 717-399-4708 to get a free estimate for your next project or stop by our showroom to get inspired!
+Call us at 717-399-4708 to start a free estimate for your next project or stop by our showroom to get inspired!